Clozapine (Clozaril and FazaClo)

 Neuroleptic malignant syndrome is a rare, life threatening adverse effect of antipsychotics which occurs in <1% of patients.
 Symptoms include confusion, fever, extreme muscle stiffness, and sweating.
 If any of these symptoms occur, contact your healthcare provider immediately.

-Are there any risks of taking Clozaril/FazaClo for long periods of time?
+Are there any risks for taking Clozapine for long periods of time?

 Tardive dyskinesia (TD) is a side effect that develops with prolonged use of antipsychotics.
 Medications such as clozapine have been shown to have a lower risk of TD compared to older antipsychotics, such as Haldol (haloperidol).
 If you develop symptoms of TD, such as grimacing, sucking, and smacking of lips, or other movements that you cannot control, contact your healthcare provider immediately.
 All patients taking either first or second generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their healthcare provider to monitor for TD.